olitheolix/newton-dynamics/doc/source/api.rst

 Doxygen
 -------
-It is also possible to produce the API documentaion via Doxygen:
+It is also possible to produce the API documentation via Doxygen:

 .. code-block:: bash